-Oral Appliance or CPAP ??
+Oral Appliance or CPAP??

 The field of Dental Sleep Medicine is growing.
-Obstructive Sleep Apnea (OSA) has always been a problem, but awareness of the severe effects and the real cause is recent.
+Obstructive sleep apnea (OSA) has always been a problem, but awareness of the severe health effects and the real cause is recent.
 The resources to easily test and diagnose OSA were not readily available in the past.
 Now virtually every large city has many accredited sleep centers.
 Even now there are sleep centers in small communities.
 This increase in our diagnostic abilities has lead to an increase in the number of patients being diagnosed with OSA.
-An even better alternative to the sleep centers is the invention of the home sleep test equipment which is becoming widely used.
+An even better alternative to the sleep centers is the invention of the home sleep test (HST) equipment which is becoming widely used.
 The Home Sleep Test allows you to get the diagnostic test you need in the comfort of your own home in your own bed.

-Is It Just Snoring, Or Is It Obstructive Sleep Apnea?
+Is It Just Snoring -- Or Is It Obstructive Sleep Apnea?

 The Old Standard

-In the past, the only treatment for OSA is continuous positive airway pressure (CPAP).
-While it was a breakthrough treatment, CPAP has some serious drawbacks About ten percent of those diagnosed with OSA are not willing to even try CPAP.
+In the past, the only treatment for OSA was continuous positive airway pressure (CPAP).
+While it was a breakthrough treatment, CPAP has some serious drawbacks.
+About ten percent of those diagnosed with OSA are not willing to even try CPAP.
 Of those who try CPAP, 20%-40% give up within one year.
 Many of those who continue to use CPAP won't wear the mask long enough at night to achieve the benefits they need to resolve their sleep apnea.
 The reasons they offer for discontinuing are many;

 - The mask fits poorly and is uncomfortable